Where broad smooth stones jut out in mossy seats,

 The parish grew out of the Saxon estates of Brockley, Chelvey and Midgell.
 Having absorbed Midgell in medieval times, Chelvey was joined with Brockley in 1885 to make a new civil parish.
 The first Parish Meeting was Tuesday 4 December 1894, held in the vestry of Brockley Church.
 The first Parish Council Meeting was on 5 October 1955, held in Brockley Hall.
 There were five Councillors, and Henry Ridge was elected Chairman.
 The last handwritten minutes were for the Annual Parish Meeting of 31 March 1980.

 A network of over 6.3 kilometers of well-maintained footpaths criss-cross the parish.
-For a map, click here: brockley_footpaths_2017.pdf
+Footpath map of the parish.

 The parish is now part of Wrington Ward in the unitary authority of North Somerset and the parliamentary constituency of North Somerset.